mad-lab-fau/mad-gui/docs/plugin_algorithm.rst

 You can see an example in `this GIF <_static/gifs/algorithm_label.gif>`_ or `this video from 00:00 to 00:00
 <https://www.youtube.com/watch?v=VWQKYRRRGVA&t=9s>`_.

-.. admonition:: Getting started quickly
+.. admonition:: Adapting the working example
    :class: tip

    The code below is a working example.
 See :ref:`getting started` for more information on